netascode/ansible-dc-vxlan/docs/about.md

 The NetAsCode VXLAN collection provides the capability to create a declarative method of configuration of VXLAN for [Cisco Nexus](https://www.cisco.com/site/us/en/products/networking/cloud-networking-switches/index.html) datacenter solution utilizing [Cisco Nexus Dashboard](https://www.cisco.com/site/us/en/products/networking/cloud-networking/nexus-platform/index.html).
 This allows the separation of data from execution logic.
 With little to no knowledge about automation, you can instantiate a VXLAN EVPN fabric with this collection.

 This is achieved by creating YAML files that contain a pre-determined data schema that is translated into underlying Ansible modules and resources.
-The core Ansible collection is open source and available
+The core Ansible collection is open source and available.
+The collection is designed to be used in a CI/CD pipeline, which allows you to establish a declarative method of configuration of VXLAN for Cisco Nexus datacenter solution.

 > **Note**: For complete support and additional capabilities, Cisco provides a profesional services capability under the Services as Code umbrella.
 TAC support is provided for the underlying Ansible modules.